How Gratitude Changes Your Brain and Mood

 Attach it to a current habit.
 Layer your gratitude practice on top of something you already do, such as brushing your teeth, having coffee, or setting your alarm.

 Monitor your progress.
-Use a calendar or app to check off each day you practice gratitude even a few words a day counts.
+Use a calendar or app to check off each day you practice gratitude, even a few words a day count.

 Be patient.
 As with any change of mindset, it takes time to feel comfortable.
 The more consistent you are, the stronger the results.